Photo by Gary Ono

 Do you have Japanese-speaking docents?

-Yes, the Museum has docents who speak Japanese and can be made available with advanced notification.
-Please let us know if you need a bilingual docent at the time of your reservation.
+Yes, JANM has docents who speak Japanese and they can be made available if requested in advance.
+Please let us know if you need a Japanese-speaking docent when making your reservation.

 Will this visit be age appropriate for my students?